-USINDO Special Events are half-day or full-day events where participants examine major trends in the United States and Indonesia, welcome newly assigned Ambassadors/special envoys to each country, or explore core political and economic developments in US and Indonesia.
-These events bring Indonesians, Americans, and other scholars together to discuss in-depth topical issues.
+USINDO Special Events are half-day or full-day events where participants examine major trends in the United States and Indonesia, welcome newly assigned Ambassadors/special envoys to each country, or explore core political and economic developments in Indonesia and the US.
+These events bring Indonesians, Americans, and scholars from other countries together to discuss in-depth topical issues.
 The Society is also humbled to work in a concerted joint effort with other NGOs, both Indonesian and American, to carry out these events.

 In 1998 the Government of Indonesia enacted several social safety net programs in support of food security, employment creation, education, and health, among others.
 These were accomplished in the face of the expected burden on poor and newly poor households due to the Indonesian economic crisis, which quickly followed the Asian Financial Crisis.
 The Indonesian…Read More >